Electron-Cash/chaquopy-ec-source/target/README.md

 # Introduction

 This file contains instructions for building and packaging Python and its dependencies for use with Chaquopy.
 This process has only been tested on Linux x86-64.
+However, the resulting packages can be used on any supported Android build platform (Windows, Linux or Mac).

 In the following, let `$ABIS` be a comma-separated list of Android ABI names, e.g.
 `armeabi-v7a,x86`.